mesosphere-backup/cassandra-mesos-deprecated/docs/docs/backup-and-restore.md

 1. start restore using `/cluster/restore/start?name=backup-0` method;
 2. wait until restore is finished polling `/cluster/restore/status` method;

+Please refer to the REST API documentation for the details of the particular method.

 After restore is finished data in `test` should be exactly the same as before modifications, containing all ids from 1 to 10 inclusive.